casouri/collab-mode/src/README.md

 a transform function that satisfies them, or use a control algorithm that avoids them.

-COT avoids both IP2 and IP3 in its control algorithm, and our algorithm (almost) does the same.
+COT avoids both IP2 and IP3 in its control algorithm at the cost of having abysmal asymptotic complexity, our algorithm does a couple ad-hoc patchwork that are a lot cheaper and very simple.
+The downside is that the result isn’t always intuitive.
+The documents are still consistent with each other, just the order might change if two user undo and redo at the same position.
+I think that’s reasonable since a) usually people tend to stay out of the way of each other and don’t edit at the exact same position, and b) as long as the consistency is guaranteed, small ordering issues can be easily fixed by the user.

 IP2 says sequentially transforming an operation A against another operation B and its inverse I(B) should end up giving you o back.
 This